 Life Update – An Evening with Nigella Lawson!

 Steph and I went to see Nigella Lawson last week!
 My sister bought me tickets for Christmas and I must say it was an absolutely amazing and entertaining night.
 Nigella talked a lot about her life and her food philosophy which we both found very inspiring.
 She also said she reads thousands of cook books as well as food blogs!
-As lame as this is going to sound, for a fleeting moment I actually imagined her reading this blog and laughing at my terrible jokes.
+For a fleeting moment I actually imagined her reading this blog and laughing at my terrible jokes.
 This is how far I have fallen…

 Tofu and Mushroom Mince